Licensing Guides

 Does My Maryland HVAC License Work in Any Other State?

-Yes, Maryland has reciprocity agreements with both Virginia and Delaware.
-You may apply for a reciprocal license if you are currently licensed in either of these neighboring states.
-Reciprocal licensing is permissible if the individual:
+Yes, Maryland has reciprocity agreements with Virginia and Delaware.
+You can apply for a reciprocal license in either state if you hold a valid Maryland license.

-Meets the qualifications of Maryland's HVACR law;
+Meets the qualifications of Maryland's HVACR law.

-Holds an active license in good standing in the other state;
+Holds an active license in good standing in the other state.

 Holds a license that is equivalent to the Maryland HVACR license; and